About This Chapter

 Myanmar is a classic example of how ethnicity can create real struggles within a country.
 In this lesson we will look at ethnic diversity within Myanmar, and see what this has meant over the last half century.

 8. South Korea Ethnic Groups

 South Korea is a major East Asian nation.
-In this lesson, we'll be talking about ethnic groups of South Korea and see what this reflects about the nation's history.
+In this lesson, we'll be talking about ethnic groups of South Korea and see what they reflect about the nation's history.

 9. Ethnic Groups in the Philippines